 - Verifying the identities of employees and contractors against the LEIE.

-- Recording officially and tackling any matches promptly.
+- Documenting and addressing any matches promptly.

 Reinstatement and Removal from the List